-- Noise from social gatherings due to loudspeakers, firecrackers, etc.
+- Noise from social events (loudspeakers, firecrackers, etc.)

-- Household noises due to mixers, TV, washing machines, etc.
+- Household noises (such as mixers, TV, washing machines, etc.)

-The noise pollution has now become very common due to heavy urbanization and improper planning.
-Noise pollution can cause adverse effects on the living beings like:
+Noise pollution has now become very common due to dense urbanisation and industrialisation.
+Noise pollution can bring about adverse effects such as :